networknext/next/cmd/tools/next/README.md

 ## Route Shaders

-To get a route shader: `next routeshader <buyer ID>`
+To get a route shader: `next shader <buyer ID>`

 Gets a route shader for a given buyer ID.
 You can find a buyer's ID with `next buyers`.

-To set or update a route shader: `next routeshader set <buyer ID> [filepath]`
+To set or update a route shader: `next shader set <buyer ID> [filepath]`

 Sets a route shader in Firestore for a given buyer based on the given JSON file.
-You can also pipe in the JSON data (ex. `cat relay.json | next routeshader set <buyer ID>`)
+You can also pipe in the JSON data (ex. `cat relay.json | next shader set <buyer ID>`)
-To see an example route shader JSON schema, use `next routeshader set example`
+To see an example route shader JSON schema, use `next shader set example`

 ## SSH